 Current Status and Next Steps

-ACIC is in its fifth year and has completed research projects on tools and testing, threat assessment, testing frameworks, and automotive ethernet security.
-It has initiated new projects in vehicle security operations centers and tuner motivations and techniques.
-In addition, the consortium is engaging the DOT Volpe Center on projects in telematics device cybersecurity testing and ECU cybersecurity mitigations.
-The consortium will continue to execute on these projects, as well as identify, prioritize and conduct future research projects to improve cybersecurity in automobiles.
+ACIC is in its sixth year and has completed research projects on tools and testing, threat assessment, testing frameworks, automotive ethernet security, vehicle security operations centers, and tuner motivations and techniques.
+In addition, it engaged the DOT Volpe Center on projects in telematics device cybersecurity testing and ECU cybersecurity mitigations.
+The consortium has initiated a new automotive cybersecurity adoption study.
+It will continue to execute on these projects, as well as identify, prioritize and conduct future research projects to improve cybersecurity in automobiles.

 For More Information

 ACIC Summary Datasheet and Overview Briefing

 In January 2022, the ACIC and its partners, SBD Automotive and Pinsent Masons, plan to invite automotive OEMs and suppliers to participate in an Automotive Industry Cybersecurity Adoption Survey designed to help individual companies understand current cybersecurity practices and technology and rank their own against the industry.
 The secure, controlled, blind self-assessment survey will facilitate the gathering, collating, and analysis of industry-wide cybersecurity adoption trends and allow individual companies to provide input and position themselves.
 The survey will take approximately 45 minutes to complete.